aggrey-Felix/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-more on nested loops and fuctions
+more on functions and loops
+its gonna be fun